xPMo/i3wm-config/BIN/README.md

 * logind (loginctl or systemctl)
 * i3lock
-* run a program via i3-msg
+* run a program via swaymsg

 Originally from Manjaro's i3 Community Edition, changed the lock script to my own and added `hybrid-sleep` support.